 - Coordinates approval of space rentals with the Facilities Use Committee.

 - Prepares the agreement and coordinates the approval.
-(Business and Finance
+(Finance and Administration

 signs most rental agreements on behalf of WSU.)